pbamotra/ynorm/source/articles/2018-04-23-readings-text-classification.html.markdown

 tags: machine learning, text classification
 ---
 <p>
 At my work, I've been actively working on text classification problems.
-I began with simple Random Forest based model and now switched using a hierarchical deep neural network for a domain specific problem.
+I began with simple Random Forest based model and now switched to using a hierarchical deep neural network for a domain specific problem.
 Meanwhile, I've been investigating a number of approaches which I've tested empirically and seem to work at large scale.
 Here are a few papers worth mentioning.
 </p>
 <br/>
 <ul>